SPSC and MPMC Queues

 alignas(64) std::array<Slot, Capacity> slots_{};

-The consumer's pop doesn't need CAS because there is only one consumer—read_idx_ is a plain size_t, not an atomic variable.
-This keeps the consumption side of the MPSC queue performing just as well as SPSC.
+The consumer's pop doesn't need CAS because there is only one consumer—read_idx_ is a normal size_t, not an atomic variable.
+This allows the consumption side of the MPSC queue to maintain the same high performance as SPSC.

 MPSC uses a ring buffer to implement a bounded queue, but what if we need an unbounded MPMC queue?
-Things get even more complicated here—we need multiple producers, multiple consumers, and support for unbounded growth.
-There is a classic answer to this problem: the lock-free queue based on a linked list, proposed by Michael and Scott in 1996.
-This paper has been hugely influential; Java's ConcurrentLinkedQueue and Boost.Lockfree's queue implementation are both based on this algorithm.
-Let's break it down.
+Things get more complicated here—we need multiple producers, multiple consumers, and support for unbounded growth.
+There is a classic answer to this problem: the lock-free queue based on linked lists proposed by Michael and Scott in 1996.
+This paper has had immense influence; Java's ConcurrentLinkedQueue and Boost.Lockfree's queue implementation are both based on this algorithm.
+Let's dissect it next.

 Data Structure